-According to Cloud Foundry, “Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.”
-The ability to easily deploy between two environments is easily supported by DeployHub through the definitions of DeployHub Environments.
-Your DeployHub Application (collection of components like microservices) can be assigned to multiple Environments and deployed in a ‘rolling’ fashion or in this popular Blue-Green round robin process.
+According to Cloud Foundry, “Blue-green deployments is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.”
+The ability to easily perform Blue-green deployments is easily supported by DeployHub through the definitions of DeployHub Environments.
+Your DeployHub Application (collection of components like microservices) can be assigned to multiple Environments and deployed in a ‘rolling’ fashion or in this popular Blue-Green Deployments round robin process.
 With DeployHub, you define both Environments for your Application and push your deployments accordingly.
 DeployHub will track the endpoint history, of each Environment, including versions of each component that was released, Application Version, date, time and User.
 It is important to understand that in order for your Blue-Green deployments to become ‘active’ to your end users, you will need a load balancer that redirects users after the deployment has been successfully completed.
 DeployHub is not a load balancer, but it can communicate with your load balancer as a ‘post’ deployment step to re-route users.

 Blue-Green deployments are most commonly associated to Cloud Foundry.
 Cloud Foundry is an open source cloud platform as a service (PaaS) on which developers can build, deploy, run and scale applications on public and private cloud models.

 Developers interact with Cloud Foundry by running a command line tool (cf) which then interacts with the Cloud Foundry Endpoint.
 With DeployHub, you release a new Application (or make changes to an existing Application) using the “cf push” command to upload the Application to the Cloud Foundry Endpoint.
 Cloud Foundry supports multiple “spaces”.
 Each space can be configured individually and can be used as different target types (for example, Dev, Test, and Production).